nginxinc/nginx-wiki/source/start/topics/recipes/uvdesk.rst

 UVdesk
 =======

-Uvdesk helpdesk is Build on top of Symfony(PHP Framework) and Backbone.js, uvdesk community is a service oriented, event driven extensible opensource helpdesk system that can be used by your organization to provide efficient support to your clients effortlessly whichever way you imagine.
+Uvdesk helpdesk is Build on top of Symfony (PHP Framework) and Backbone.js, uvdesk community is a service oriented, event driven extensible opensource helpdesk system that can be used by your organization to provide efficient support to your clients effortlessly whichever way you imagine.

-UVDesk Opensource Community Helpdesk Project built for all to make a full Ticketing Support System along with many more other features.
+UVDesk Opensource (Community Helpdesk Project by `webkul <https://webkul.com/>`_) built for all to make a full Ticketing Support System along with many more other features.

 https://www.uvdesk.com/en/opensource/